hirzi/Workshop/README.md

 Let's also have a look at the per-site thetas (again here for the population "Val_da_la_Stura"; but also do so for the other populations).
 The file can be very big so let's open it with *less* (which we will first need to install)

 	apt-get install less
-	thetaStat print Val_da_la_Stura_15inds.thetas.idx | less -S
+	thetaStat print Val_da_la_Stura.thetas.idx | less -S

 Finally, we can have a look at various neutrality statistics for the different scaffold

-	cat Val_da_la_Stura_15inds.thetas.idx.pestPG
+	cat Val_da_la_Stura.thetas.idx.pestPG

 For detecting genetic loci under selection, we can plot the various thetas and neutrality statistics along a sliding window to find loci whose statistics are distinct to that of the rest of the genome (for help with interpreting some the output neutrality statistics, refer to [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1667063) and [here](https://academic.oup.com/genetics/article/207/1/229/5930677)).
 This typically requires generating a null distribution for the summary statistic (either from the empirical genome-wide distribution or simulated under an appropriate demographic model, as demonstrated in yesterday's workshop) to obtain a measure of statistical significance.

 We can also use the SFS to more explicitly infer the demography of the population, e.g. by leveraging the expected waiting times between coalescent events to assess the variation over time in the effective population size affects e.g. via methods like Bayesian skyline or [stairway](https://github.com/xiaoming-liu/stairway-plot-v2) plots, or by comparing simulated SFS (generated under particular demographic models) against the empirical (observed) SFS (e.g. via [dadi](https://bitbucket.org/gutenkunstlab/dadi/src/master), [moments](https://bitbucket.org/simongravel/moments/src/main), [momi](https://github.com/popgenmethods/momi2), [fastsimcoal](http://cmpg.unibe.ch/software/fastsimcoal27)).

 Note: We could also calculate the SFS for all populations in our dataset in Docker, but note that for the other 12 populations, we only have 5 individuals per population.
 This means that estimations of allele frequencies and summary statistics will be much more coarse (as we can detect fewer frequency classes).
 You can try to calculate the SFS and summary statstics based on 5 individuals per population to see this effect [OPTIONAL]. *The trade-off of having more populations but with less accurate data per population vs. less populations with more accurate data per population is an important consideration when designing population genetic studies.*